-Andrea Palm serves as a Senior Counselor at the U.S. Department of Health and Human Services (HHS), where she works with the HHS senior leadership team on a wide range of cross-cutting strategic initiatives, key policy challenges, engagement with external partners, and the coordination and implementation of a variety of administrative priorities.
+Andrea Palm serves as a Senior Counselor at the U.S. Department of Health and Human Services (HHS), where she works as part of the HHS senior leadership team on a wide range of cross-cutting strategic initiatives, key policy challenges, and coordination and implementation of a variety of Administration priorities.

 During her time at HHS, Palm has helped the Department tackle some of the nation’s most pressing challenges, including responding to H1N1, strengthening FDA’s oversight of compounding pharmacies, modernizing our food safety system, implementing the Affordable Care Act, and ensuring a successful first open enrollment for the Health Insurance Marketplace.
 Most recently, she has been an important asset to Secretary Burwell and the Department during the Secretary’s transition, and is a key part of the Secretary’s management team.

-Prior to joining the Administration, Palm was the Senior Health Policy Advisor to former Senator Hillary Rodham Clinton, working on health IT and biosimilars legislation.
+Prior to joining the Administration, Palm was the Senior Health Policy Advisor to former Senator Hillary Rodham Clinton, working on healthcare financing and public health issues.
 Before joining Senator Clinton’s staff, Palm served as the Legislative Director to the late Congressmen Robert T. Matsui of Sacramento, CA. She oversaw Representative Matsui’s legislative agenda and handled his Ways and Means committee work, including health care and Social Security.
 She has also done a variety of low-income policy and direct service work for both non-profits and local government.

 Palm received her undergraduate degree from Cornell University and has a Masters in Social Work from Washington University in St. Louis.